 Basic journey time = 91.4 days

-He cannibalizes the second rover and doubles the duration to 70 km.
+To make the journey faster, he cannibalizes the second rover and doubles the daily travel distance to 70 km.

 Now part of the power usage of the rover is based on heating.
 If Watney turns off all the heating, he can use all of the rover’s 18000 watt hours of power to drive.
 He calculates it takes about 200 watt hours to drive 1 km: